TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 The general direction of uibuilder (or associated modules) that I would like to see includes:

-* A set of extension front-end components with well defined (reusable) data schemas for doing common UI tasks.
+* _STARTED_, see [node-red-experimental-nodes](https://github.com/TotallyInformation/node-red-experimental-nodes).
+A set of extension front-end components with well defined (reusable) data schemas for doing common UI tasks.
 The defined data schema's would cover both the component content and configuration data so that both could be sent from Node-RED via uibuilder and any return data structures would similarly be well defined.
-* A capability to have configuration-driven (data-driven) UI's.
+* _STARTED_, see the new front-end library in the above module.
+A capability to have configuration-driven (data-driven) UI's.
 Creating a framework for describing a UI and translating to actual code.
 * A UI designer allowing users without HTML/CSS/JS skills to create reasonable web apps without code.

 Information also needs to be provided to enable people to build security, identity, authentication and authorisation.
 As at v5, the experimental security features in uibuilder have been removed as they were never complete and were holding back other development.
 Security of web apps is best done using a dedicated service anyway.
 Typically a reverse-proxy using a web server can be used to provided integrated security and authentication.

 ### Focus for the near future

-v5 is the next major release, currently shared as the `vNext` branch on GitHub.
-Check the [changelog file](changelog) in that branch to see what has already been achieved and what is likely to make it into the release.

 The following is the immediate direction.
 These are not likely to be incuded in v5.0.0 but are likely to be added to v5.1 or maybe a little later.

 Current focus (beyond what has already been developed) is on:

-* Ensuring code quality continues to improve - supported by the split of the code into multiple source components & ever improving code linting and structure.
-* Filling in some gaps and issues identified in various discussions.
+* _STARTED_.
+Creating a new front-end library.
+Simplified and more robust, using ES2019 and supporting configuration-driven web interfaces.
 * Continuing to improve the technical documentation.
 Updating details and changes, adding how-to's, moving some things from the WIKI.
 Improving language consistency.
-* Maturing the 2 new nodes.
+* Start moving towards ECMA Modules rather than CommonJS.
+* _STARTED_, see [node-red-experimental-nodes](https://github.com/TotallyInformation/node-red-experimental-nodes).
+Creating W3C web components to replace the VueJS ones - especially for the ones baked into the fe code.
+Noting that v5 already contains a non-Vue toast notification feature.

 Next immediate focus will be on: